 Increased Thirst in Dogs Veterinarian

 - Have I increased the amount of activity I give my dog?
-Exercising your pup more frequently or letting him outdoors more often than before could be an indication of why your pup has become thirstier.
+Exercising your pup more frequently or letting him outdoors more often than before could be an explanation of why your pup has become thirstier.

 - Has there been an increase in temperature?
 Weather is an external factor that plays a part in the desire for water consumption, especially on the hot, humid days.

 - Does your dog take any new medications?
 As we know there are many side effects that can occur when taking a medication, dry mouth and thirst can be some of them.
 Steroids, in particular, are known to cause increased thirst and accompanying urination.

 - How old is your dog?
 Active and playful puppies may drink a little more water than adults.

 If you find that none of the above pertain to your pet, there may be an underlying medical condition or disease.
 It is best that you have your dog seen by a Veterinarian as soon as possible, and for him or her to receive a thorough physical examination and diagnostics to look for an underlying cause.

 There are several medical conditions that associate with polydipsia in dogs.
 To name a few:

 Diabetes is the most common disease in dogs that causes an increase in water intake.
-This type of thirst is due to high blood glucose levels and your dog’s body’s attempt to decrease this concentration.
+This type of thirst is a result of high blood glucose levels and your dog’s body’s attempt to decrease this concentration.
 In rare cases, central diabetes causes a depletion of ADH hormone, resulting in profound drinking and urination.

 When your dog is suffering from kidney failure, his or her kidneys are no longer able to remove waste from the body in the concentration of urine.
 This will then cause a response of increased water drinking by your pet.

 In the case of liver failure, your dog’s body is no longer able to filter toxins from the bloodstream.
 Increase in water intake is a measure to prevent these toxins from accumulating in the body.